xiaolinpan/MolGpKa/README.md

 ## Usage

 ### Using trained model for pKa prediction
-`example.ipynb` is an example notebook for using MolGpKa, model weights file are located in `models`.
+`run_pka_example.ipynb` is an example notebook for using MolGpKa, model weights file are located in `models`.
+Note: when you use jupyter in vscode, it maybe can't show the result using py3dmol.
+You just need to recreate a notebook and copy the code into new notebook, and it can run well.

 ### Training model for convolutional-graph neural networks